The pandemic continues to cause unprecedented disruption across industries worldwide.

 Get detailed insights regarding the impact of COVID-19 on the market.

-According to the estimates by IMARC Group, the global tuna market is expected to exhibit a moderate growth during 2021-2026.
+According to the estimates by IMARC Group, the global tuna market is expected to grow at a CAGR of 3% during 2022-2027.

 The growing consumer inclination from high-calorie, carb-based food items towards protein-rich alternatives represents one of the key drivers for the global tuna market.